 To my surprise, this book contains the best scientific argument against an afterlife and anything supernatural I’ve ever read.
 It’s bold and straightforward.
 His explanation of brain function is clear and blunt while laying out science that brooks no argument.
 I wasn’t expecting this topic to appear here but this section, which also covers various belief systems he explains our “diva” brains have developed to imbue sense and meaning where there is none, like the “just-world fallacy,” might’ve been my favorite.
 He makes short work of myth and fallacy and stays respectful and entirely sensitive while firmly articulating the importance for retiring the “incorrect hypothesis” of a soul.

 We should draw conclusions based on the available evidence.
 Our brain gets married to beliefs, and divorcing them is painful.
 Getting into bed with a conclusion is a more casual affair.

 There is no greater waste of time and energy than quibbling over the supernatural.
 We have more than enough real problems in the real world that urgently need solving … Perhaps the greatest gift we can leave future generations is to stop filling their fertile minds with spirits and hobgoblins.

 I applaud him.
-(I can also tell that he’s had to make this argument and have nonsensical discussions with people who refuse to be swayed about ghosts or various forms of woo and I wish I’d been armed with this book and its to-the-point scientific breakdowns in the past when in the same position.
-Happy it exists now!)
+I can also tell that he’s had to make this argument in discussions with people who refuse to be swayed about ghosts or various forms of woo and this book and its to-the-point scientific breakdowns is valuable here.

 What’s unique about Sullivan’s style is how he’s able to drive his points home and make them memorable.
 He breaks down each topic into easily readable parts, and although it’s very much an information-heavy science book, his examples and explanations couldn’t be easier to follow.
 I often find myself struggling to comprehend everything I’m reading even in pop science books but it’s not the case here.